TradingAppStoreAdmin/TradingAppStoreExamples-TradeStation/README.md

 Check all that apply to this product.
 Your product may fit into more than one Listing Type.

 ### Subscription Options:
 Choose the type of billing scheme to use.
-(Such as Lifetime, Annual, Monthly, Free Trial + Monthly, etc)
+Available options are: Lifetime, Annual, Monthly, Free Trial + Monthly, Free Trial + Annual, Free Trial + Lifetime.

 ### Webhook Link:
 If you have a real-time listening application that works with Webhooks, paste the link to it here to be notified when a purchase for this product is made.